Apr 15 2009

 Kevin Hodgson has recently written two very useful post about digital storytelling — Using a Complex Science Concept for Writing and Storyboards with Digital Science Picture Books.

-I think this article on Advanced Thinking In Digital Storytelling is a useful one.
+I think article on Advanced Thinking In Digital Storytelling is a useful one.

 Lee Kolbert has created a very nice slide presentation on how to use VoiceThread.